Diane Gaidry

 Diane Adair Gaidry (October 11, 1964 – January 30, 2019) was an American film and theatre actress.

-She is best known for the character, Simone, in Loving Annabelle, and also starred in The Dogwalker, directed by Jacques Thelemaque.
+She is best known for the character Simone in Loving Annabelle, and she starred in The Dogwalker, directed by Jacques Thelemaque.
 She also supported and forwarded film as co-creator and executive director of the independent filmmaker collective, Filmmakers Alliance.

-Gaidry died on January 30, 2019, due to liver failure after a battle with cancer.
+Gaidry died on January 30, 2019, from liver failure after a battle with cancer.

 Early life

 Gaidry was born October 11, 1964, on Ellsworth Air Force Base in Rapid City, S.D., the daughter of Barbara (née Cunningham) and Thomas Gaidry, and sister of Brian Gaidry.
 Diane grew up in Buffalo, New York.

 She moved to Snyder, New York, in her youth and attended Amherst Junior and Senior high schools before graduating from the Buffalo Academy for Visual and Performing Arts in 1982.
 She earned a bachelor's degree in acting from the New York University Tisch School of the Arts.